 Prison officer opportunities

-Starting salary is £32,843 for a 41-hour week (includes additional allowance) + civil service pension and excellent benefits
+Starting salary is £30,208 for a 41 hour week (includes additional allowance) + excellent benefits

 What you can expect from us

-Perhaps the most compelling reason to become a prison officer, however, is the sense of achievement you feel when you’ve helped get an offender’s life back on track.
+While the rewards are certainly attractive, it’s not the only thing you’ll gain from a profession in the prison service.
+There’s also the sense of achievement you feel when you’ve helped an offender to get their life back on track.
 It’s the kind of experience you simply won’t find anywhere else.

 What we expect from our prison officers

-There’s no such thing as a typical prison officer: our people come from many different walks of life, just like the prisoners they work with.
+There’s no such thing as a typical prison officer.
+Our people come from many different walks of life, just like the prisoners they work with.
 What you will need though is empathy, self-confidence and great communication skills.
-That’s because building constructive, positive and professional relationships will be one of the most important and effective parts of your role.

 How to apply